- 3 minutes to read

-The Web Dashboard control provides the capability to create calculated fields that allow you to apply complex expressions to data fields obtained from the dashboard's data source.
+The Web Dashboard control supports calculated fields that allow you to apply complex expressions to data fields obtained from the dashboard's data source.
 As a result, you can use these fields in data visualizations as regular data source fields.

 You can add a new calculated field based on the existing data source fields after you have created a data source.